Grab these Dollar store pumpkins in bulk because I have all the fun crafts and DIY to make these foam pumpkins look AMAZING!

 - hot glue

-I rip this paper bag at an angle so when you make the stem it will taper like a real stem.
+I rip the paper bag at an angle so when you go to make the stem it will taper like a real stem.

-You can also get it damp a little bit to help it press into each other.
+You can also get it damp with a little water to help it press into each other.
 You just kind of twist and scrunch and add a little hot glue to hold it all together!

-You can just bend it now to get the shape you want and then hot glue!
+You can just bend it now to get the shape you want (the bonus of using wire!)

 It was a super fun way to spend a Saturday!

 and a white version!
-These would be such a great centerpiece on Thanksgiving table!
+These would be such a great centerpiece on the Thanksgiving table!

 This one isn’t a dollar store pumpkin–but the concept can still be used!
 Mod Podge a fun napkin or paper on it!